earmuff-jam/thunder-waddle/README.md

 If you have any suggestions please feel free to create an issue.
 You can even try to resolve it yourself.
 We just request that you write detailed messages to support your claim however.

 Chrome extension built with bootstrap and generative inspirational quotes from https://api.goprogram.ai/inspiration.
+Also using open weather data from https://open-meteo.com/ to facilitate the usage of weather data.
+Since the geolocation is not built to precision please be aware of any discrepancies.